 By default, the screen includes checkboxes for IEP, 504 Plan, GATE, ELL, Migrant, Homeless, Free Lunch & Reduced Lunch.
 But these checkboxes are not used for MSDS, and they are redundant with the more specific settings on the screen.
-So to avoid confusion, erase those items from the screen.
+So to avoid confusion, delete those fields from the screen.
 You may keep any other special groups, like Athletes.

 On the screen, click each grading period, then edit the "Term Code" box.
 This determines which grades to report to MSDS.

 Enter 1 if you want that grading period reported as the first half of a course (CourseSection=02).
 Enter 2 if you want that grading period reported as the second half of a course (CourseSection=03).
 Enter "total" (or anything else) if you want that grading period reported as the total grade for the whole course (CourseSection=01).
 Leave it blank for interim grades that should not be reported.